swiftlang/swift-evolution/proposals/0063-swiftpm-system-module-search-paths.md

 ## Proposed Solution

 We propose that SwiftPM gains the ability to read `.pc` files written for the cross-platform `pkg-config` tool.
-These files describe the missing search paths that SwiftPM requires.

-We propose that SwiftPM gains the ability to read `.pc` files written for the cross-platform `pkg-config` tool.
 These files specify the install location of system libraries and will allow SwiftPM to preprocess the modulemap changing the specified header prefixes.